mlingark/manufacturing-process-optimization/README.md

 # Manufacturing Process Optimization

-A Python project that simulates realistic manufacturing job data and analyzes production performance across machines, materials, operators, and process conditions.
+A Python project that simulates realistic manufacturing job data, analyzes production performance across machines, materials, operators, and process conditions, and applies machine learning to predict defect risk.

 This project was built to model how real shop-floor variables can influence product quality, defect rates, cycle time, and production cost.
-It combines simulated manufacturing data generation with exploratory data analysis and machine-level performance scoring to identify which setups offer the best balance of quality and efficiency.
+It combines simulated manufacturing data generation with exploratory data analysis, machine-level performance scoring, and predictive modeling to identify which setups offer the best balance of quality and efficiency.

 ## Project Overview